 As an Ayurvedic company, caring for nature is integral to the work we do at Banyan Botanicals.
 In today’s rapidly changing world, where climate change is a reality and we face environmental crises across the globe, our choices leave a greater impact on the environment than ever before.

-We are excited to work in close partnership with Banyan Farm.
-Our collective vision is to incorporate the herbs we harvest into our products as we grow deeper connections to the land and our local communities.
+We are excited to continue collaborating and visioning alongside Banyan Farm.
+Our collective intention is to grow healthy, nutrient-rich herbs to incorporate into our products as we grow deeper connections to the land and our local communities.

 Banyan Farm’s herbs are used in our products at Banyan Botanicals, as well as in herbal products prepared on the farm.
 These herbal preparations and assorted vegetables are available at local Grower’s Markets in Southern Oregon.

 The History of the Farm

-Banyan Farm is fortunate to be growing on a piece of land with such a deep history of stewardship.
+Banyan Farm is fortunate to be growing on a piece of land with a deep history of conscious stewardship.

 Honoring Indigenous History

-This land has a deep history and connection with the local tribes that stretches back many thousands of years.
-We, and our partners at Banyan Farm, acknowledge the tumultuous history this landscape has endured, and we want to express our respect and appreciation for the tribes of this region such as the Takelma, Latgawa, Dakubetedee, Klamath, and Shasta, along with many others, for tending to this land and setting a model of earth care.
+This land has a significant history and connection with the local tribes that stretches back many thousands of years.
+We, and our partners at Banyan Farm, acknowledge the tumultuous history this landscape has endured, and we want to express our respect and appreciation for the tribes of this region, including the Takelma, Latgawa, Dakubetedee, Klamath, Shasta, and many others, for tending to this land and setting a model of earth-centered care.